wkettler/docker-grafana-graphite/README.md

 ---------------------------------------------

-This image contains a sensible default configuration of Graphite and Grafana, and comes bundled with a example dashboard that gives you the basic metrics currently collected by Kamon for both Actors and Traces.
-There are two ways for using this image:
+This image contains a sensible default configuration of Graphite and Grafana, and comes bundled with a example dashboard that gives you the basic metrics currently collected by the Nexenta collectd package.

 ### Building the image ###